 About me

-I am currently based at the University of Surrey, where I work as a Lecturer in Criminology in the Department of Sociology.
+I am currently based at the University of Manchester, where I work as a Lecturer in Policing in the Department of Criminology.

 I am very interested in social research methods.
 Most of my research relies upon survey data to measure constructs related to legal attitudes and I am particularly interested in panel survey designs to model changes in public opinion.
 My main methodological interests in quantitative social science include panel data modelling, causal inference with observational data, measurement, multilevel modelling, spatial data models, and R programming.
 I am generally keen on teaching topics related to research design, quantitative research methods, and statistical software.